wailsapp/docs/reference/guide.md

   - The name of the binary to compile to
   - The name of the directory to create the project in

-Currently, there is only one project template: Vue/Webpack.
-This consists of a frontend composed of Vue components, bundled together with Webpack.
+Currently, there are 3 frontend tempaltes: Vue/Webpack, Vuetify and React.

 ### Anatomy of a project

 In this section, we'll look at what makes up a project.
+We will focus on the Vue/Webpack template.

 #### Vue/Webpack Template